 Fibromuscular dysplasia is a condition that causes narrowing (stenosis) and enlargement (aneurysm) of the medium-sized arteries in the body to narrow and grow larger.
 Narrowed arteries can reduce blood flow and affect the function of your organs.

 Fibromuscular dysplasia appears most commonly in the arteries leading to the kidneys and brain.
 Fibromuscular dysplasia can affect other arteries, including those leading to your legs, heart, abdomen and, rarely, the arms.
 It's possible to have more than one affected artery.

-If the arteries leading to your kidneys (renal arteries) are affected, you may have:
+If the arteries to the kidneys are affected, common signs and symptoms include:

 - High blood pressure.

 - Problems with how the kidneys work.

 If the arteries affected supply blood to the brain, symptoms might include:

 - A pulsing feeling or ringing sound in your ears, called tinnitus.